Devon Clautice

 Credit: Pearson Education, Inc.

-Illustration of an AGN that is launching a relativistic jet.
+Illustration of an AGN that is launching relativistic jets.

 THE LARGE-SCALE JET OF 3C 111